Data Centers in Montpellier

 Natural Disaster Risk

-Montpellier has a low overall risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-The primary environmental hazards are related to water, though the probability of a severe event remains low.
+Montpellier has a low natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
+This rating indicates a stable environment for critical infrastructure investments, with minimal threat of business disruption from natural events.